John's very quick to agree to join Sherlock for an investigation:

 Sherlock's parting remark and excuse for dashing off from his first meeting with John: "I think I left my riding crop in the mortuary."
 Especially when you remember that we saw what Sherlock was doing with a riding crop in a mortuary (and it was still weird and wrong and slightly disturbing) but John has absolutely no context for this remark whatsoever.

 This is the Hypocritical Humor joke that just gets bigger the longer you think about it: Sherlock sees through everything and everyone in seconds.
-What's incredible, though, is how spectacularly ignorant he is about....himself.
+What's incredible, though, is how spectacularly ignorant he is about some things....like himself.
 At the beginning of "A Study In Pink", Sherlock's idea of his own worst habits are playing the violin when he's thinking, and sometimes not talking for days on end.
 He seems to have left out such cute little habits as:

 Storing body parts in the fridge and eyeballs in the microwave,